Release Date/Time: 12/16/2015 10:09 AM

 • If you see someone you think is about to drive while impaired, take their keys and help them get home safely.

-The Avoid the 20 campaign is partnering with officers from around the region as part of the national and statewide effort.
-Funding for these special operations are provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.
+The Avoid DUI Task Force holiday enforcement campaign is funded by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.

 Release Authorized by: Gerard Ross